What is a Traumatic Injury?

 What is the Statement of Accepted Facts?
 (SOAF)

 It is the compilation of findings made by the claims examiner that he or she feels is relevant to the medical issues in your case.
-It is vitally important that you and your attorney see the SOAF to be sure that you agree with same.
+It is vitally important that you and your representative see the SOAF to be sure that you agree with the same.
 The claims examiner will forward that to the second opinion, IME or referee doctor as the baseline of facts that the doctor should work off of.